browserengineering/book/book/browsersandweb.md

 competitive position of an operating system or device owned or controlled by the company building the browser[^26].

-An important important and interesting outcome of the second browser war was that all mainstream browsers today (of which there are *many* more than three) are based on _three open-source web rendering / JavaScript engines_: Chromium, Gecko and WebKit[^27].
+An important and interesting outcome of the second browser war was that all mainstream browsers today (of which there are *many* more than three) are based on _three open-source web rendering / JavaScript engines_: Chromium, Gecko and WebKit[^27].
 Further, all three of these engines date back to the